 Do not forget to notify the IRS of your change of address.
 When living in France, you still have to file your U.S. income taxes.
 If you want to know how to avoid double taxation, read Taxes for Americans in France.

-It’s not only good for trees, go paperless whenever you have the option (banks…).
+Change your preferences in your user accounts (banks…) to be contacted via email rather than regular mail.
+It’s not only good for trees, go paperless whenever you have the option.

 When you’re almost ready to move, this is the time to cancel your U.S. subscriptions.